Who's Who in the Emmett Till Case

 Kellum, Joseph W. (1911–1996) was one of five defense attorneys representing J. W. Milam and Roy Bryant in their murder trial.
 He had lived in Tallahatchie County since 1920 and was admitted to the bar in 1939.
 In 1955 he ran for District Attorney and lost that race just a week before Emmett Till was murdered.

-Kimbrell, Elmer O. (1922-1985) was a friend of J. W. Milam, and according to Carolyn Bryant, in her testimony before the FBI in its 2004-2006 investigation, he was present with Milam and Roy Bryant on the night Emmett Till was kidnapped.
-Shortly after the Milam-Bryant murder trial, he shot and killed a black man, Clinton Melton in Glendora, Mississippi, at the gas station that Melton worked at, because Melton put more gas in Kimbrell’s car than he had asked for.
-Kimbrell was acquitted by an all-white jury in Sumner, Mississippi shortly thereafter.
+Kimbell, Elmer O. (1922–1985) was a friend of J. W. Milam, and according to Carolyn Bryant, in her testimony before the FBI in its 2004-2006 investigation, he was present with Milam and Roy Bryant on the night Emmett Till was kidnapped.
+Shortly after the Milam-Bryant murder trial, he shot and killed a black man, Clinton Melton in Glendora, Mississippi, at the gas station that Melton worked at, because Melton put more gas in Kimbell’s car than he had asked for.
+Kimbell was acquitted by an all-white jury in Sumner, Mississippi shortly thereafter.

 King, Joe J. (?–?) was a member of the 18-man Tallahatchie County grand jury that handed down indictments of murder and kidnapping against J. W. Milam and Roy Bryant on September 6, 1955.